maoschanz/drawing/CONTRIBUTING.md

 <!-- procedure but run `git checkout 0.6` just after having cloned the repo, -->
 <!-- and at the end, open the merge request to `0.6` too. -->

+>You don't have to update your translation each time i update the files!

+>Doing it just before the planned date of a major release should be enough;
+>there are around two major releases per year, and 1 minor release per month.

+>Their dates are written in `debian/changelog`.

 ### Get the .po file

 - Fork the repo and clone your fork on your disk (see [installation instructions here](#with-gnome-builder-and-flatpak))